-- The athletic program will seek guidance from the Governor's office, ODH, FCPH, and OHSAA for guidance.
+- ☐ The athletic program will seek guidance from the Governor's office, ODH, FCPH, and OHSAA for guidance.
 Each plan will be developed based upon local conditions and guidance received.
-Plans will be shared with coaches and student-athletes and will remain fluid documents. - OHSAA Return to Play Guidance - Bexley City School District takes guidance from the OHSAA on when it is safe to resume athletic activities. - When athletics resume, temperature and screening checks will be taken by coaches for all athletes every day before practices and competition.
-Students displaying signs of illness or with a fever will be sent home. - □ Locker Room procedures will be established and communicated to all athletes to permit six feet distancing at all times in the locker room. - □ Coaches, managers, and trainers will wear face masks at all times.

-□ Any other OHSAA mandates will be implemented as required and communicated to athletes and families.
+Plans will be shared with coaches and student-athletes and will remain fluid documents. - □ OHSAA Updates and Precautions as Fall Sports Begin - Locker Room procedures will be established and communicated to all athletes to permit six feet distancing at all times in the locker room. - ☐ Coaches, managers, and trainers will wear face masks at all times. - ☐ Any other OHSAA mandates will be implemented as required and communicated to athletes and families.